nzbget/nzbget.github.io/_wiki/installation-on-posix.md

 ### Configure-options ###
 You may run configure with additional arguments:
-- **--disable-curses** - to make without curses-support.
+- **-\-disable-curses** - to make without curses-support.
 Use this option if you can not use curses/ncurses.
-- **--disable-parcheck** - to make without parcheck-support.
+- **-\-disable-parcheck** - to make without parcheck-support.
-- **--with-tlslib=(GnuTLS, OpenSSL)** - to select which TLS/SSL library should be used for encrypted server connections.
+- **-\-with-tlslib=(GnuTLS, OpenSSL)** - to select which TLS/SSL library should be used for encrypted server connections.
-- **--disable-tls** - to make without TLS/SSL support.
+- **-\-disable-tls** - to make without TLS/SSL support.
 Use this option if you can not neither GnuTLS nor OpenSSL.
-- **--enable-debug** - to build in debug-mode, if you want to see and log debug-messages;
+- **-\-enable-debug** - to build in debug-mode, if you want to see and log debug-messages;
-- **--disable-cpp-check** - disable check for C++11/C++14 compiler features.
+- **-\-disable-cpp-check** - disable check for C++11/C++14 compiler features.
 The build will most likely fail during compiling though.

 ### Optional package: par-check ###
 NZBGet can check and repair downloaded files for you.
 For this purpose it uses par2-module (based on par2cmdline) which is integrated into nzbget's source code tree.

-If for some reason you have troubles compiling units belonging to par2-module you can make nzbget without support for par-check using option **--disable-parcheck**:
+If for some reason you have troubles compiling units belonging to par2-module you can make nzbget without support for par-check using option **-\-disable-parcheck**:
 ```shell
 ./configure --disable-parcheck
 ```